MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 ## Create a Visual Studio solution and project

-First we create the initial Visual Studio solution and solution, upon which the following Quickstarts will build.
+First we create and configure the initial Visual Studio solution and project, upon which the Quickstarts will build.

 1. Open Visual Studio 2017, select **File**, **New**, **Project**.
 In the **New Project** dialog:
      - In the left pane, under **Installed**, **Other Languages**, select **Visual C++**.